richmarisa/forc/source/docs/book-of-order.md

     c.
 The FORC believes that the historic Reformed confessions best define the system of doctrine taught in the Scriptures.� The specific choice of these confessional documents resides with each member church.

-3. God is the Alpha and Omega (Origins and Destiny).� In addition to a fuller depiction of FORC positions which follows, Scripture proclaims that God has declared the end from the beginning.
+3. God is the Alpha and Omega (Origins and Destiny).
+In addition to a fuller depiction of FORC positions which follows, Scripture proclaims that God has declared the end from the beginning.

     a.
 Creation and Early Church History: We believe that the world was created out of nothing in six normal days thousands of years ago.
 This truth is the historical foundation for all that the Bible teaches.
 We reject as a contradiction of Scripture: any form of the doctrine of evolution; any attempt to reduce the creative acts of God to a naturalistic process; any use of the literary structure of Genesis to deny that it is also a description of the actual events of creation; and any attempt to circumvent or deny Scripture's literal days and their chronological continuity with the historical record of Genesis.
 Thus we condemn Theistic Evolution, the Day Age theory, the Framework Hypothesis, and the Gap Theory. -Genesis 1:1 - 11:32; Hebrews 11:3

     b.
 An Optimistic Eschatology:

-    - <p class="ml-8">(1) At His ascension to the throne on high, Jesus Christ received dominion, glory and a kingdom that all peoples, nations and languages should serve Him.� As King of kings and Lord of lords, He is now seated at God�s right hand, far above all principality and power and might and dominion, and every name that is named. -Daniel 7:13-14; Ephesians 1:15-23; Revelation 19:16</p>
+    - <p class="ml-8">(1) At His ascension to the throne on high, Jesus Christ received dominion, glory and a kingdom that all peoples, nations and languages should serve Him.� As King of kings and Lord of lords, He is now seated at God's right hand, far above all principality and power and might and dominion, and every name that is named. -Daniel 7:13-14; Ephesians 1:15-23; Revelation 19:16</p>

-    - <p class="ml-8">(2) By God's grace, believers have been delivered from the domain of darkness and translated into Christ's kingdom, which, by the power of the Holy Spirit in the proclamation of the Gospel, will extend throughout the whole earth.� During this age God continues to pour out His Spirit upon all flesh, as Christ puts all enemies under His feet. -Joel 2:28-29; Matthew 13:31-33; Acts 1:8;���� �Romans 3:21-26; 1 Corinthians 15:25; Colossians 1:13-14</p>
+    - <p class="ml-8">(2) By God's grace, believers have been delivered from the domain of darkness and translated into Christ's kingdom, which, by the power of the Holy Spirit in the proclamation of the Gospel, will extend throughout the whole earth.
+During this age God continues to pour out His Spirit upon all flesh, as Christ puts all enemies under His feet. -Joel 2:28-29; Matthew 13:31-33; Acts 1:8;���� �Romans 3:21-26; 1 Corinthians 15:25; Colossians 1:13-14</p>

     - <p class="ml-8">(3) At His final advent, the Lord will deliver the kingdom to His Father, having destroyed all His enemies.� The dead in Christ will be raised incorruptible, and we shall all be changed into His likeness. -1 Corinthians 15:22-28, 50-58; 1 John 3:1-3</p>